 - Agree what the repayment schedule will be.
-Paying equal amounts of capital and interest is a common choice.
+Making regular monthly payments of capital and interest is a common choice.
 Alternatively, you might be able to arrange an initial ‘payment holiday’ to allow time for your cash flow to pick up before the first payment is due.

 - A fixed-rate loan makes it easier to budget for future costs.